kul-sudo/eportal/README.md

 ## Bodies
 Bodies are split into types.
 Each type has a unique color.
 They walk around the map looking for:
-- `Plants`: green triangle all giving the same energy
+- `Plants`: green triangles all giving the same energy
 - `Bodies of other types`: bodies of one type don't eat each other.

 ### Properties
 - `energy`: The amount of energy the body has left.
-When the energy goes below a specific point, the body [death](#death).
+When the energy goes below a specific point, the body [dies](#death).
 - `speed`: The speed the body moves with.
 The higher it is, the more energy is spent on it.
 - `vision distance`: The radius of how far the body can see.
 The higher it is, the more energy is spent on it.
 - `eating strategy`: The body can be either `passive` or `active`.
-If the body is `passive`, when it sees no food, it waits until it sees it, while if it's `active`, it walks hoping to find something.
+If the body is `passive`, when it sees no food, it waits until it sees it, while if it's `active`, it walks, hoping to find something.
 - `division threshold`: The threshold of energy the body has to each to eligible to [procreate](#procreation).
 - `skills`: The skills the body has.
 Refer to [this](#skills).
 The energy spent on the skills is the number of skills multiplied by a specific `k`.
 - `viruses`: The viruses the body has been infected with.
 Refer to [this](#viruses).